j0hanz/tech-corner-website/README.md

 ### Agile Development

-This project followed an agile methodology.
-The initial focus was on developing a functional site covering all key user stories.
+This project followed an agile methodology with an initial focus on developing a functional site that covered all key user stories.
 Additional features and functionalities were added incrementally.

+#### MoSCoW Method

+The MoSCoW method was used to prioritize features:
+- **Must Have**: Essential for project success.
+- **Should Have**: Important but not critical.
+- **Could Have**: Nice to have, consider for future.

+#### Story Points

+**Story Points** are a way to estimate the effort required to complete a task.
+They take into account the complexity, risks, and time needed.
+Instead of measuring in hours, story points use numbers like 1, 2, 3, 5, and 8 to represent different effort levels.

+#### Sprint

+A **Sprint** is a fixed time period, usually 1-4 weeks, where the team works on specific tasks or user stories.
+At the end of the sprint, the team reviews their progress and plans for the next sprint.
+This helps ensure steady and incremental progress.

-**Examples of User Stories:**
+### Examples of User Stories

 - [User Account Creation](https://github.com/j0hanz/tech-corner-website/issues/1)
 - [Profile Management](https://github.com/j0hanz/tech-corner-website/issues/12)
 - [View My Profile](https://github.com/j0hanz/tech-corner-website/issues/13)